-Saline Breast Implants vs Silicone Gel Breast Implants?
-That is the Question.
+Silicone Gel Breast Implants vs Saline Breast Implants?
+That is The Question.

 So what's the difference between silicone gel breast implants and saline breast implants?

 With regards to the appearance of the breasts after breast augmentation with either saline or silicone breast implants, there is no discernible difference, except for the higher chance of visible rippling or wrinkling with saline breast implants.

 With regards to the "feel," saline implants tend to feel firmer than silicone implants, which means the feel is not as close to that of natural breast tissue.
 In addition, some patients complain of being able to manually detect the outer edge of the implant and/or the fill valve.